bbc/tams/docs/appnotes/0009-storage-label-format.md

 So the signalling of these properties must be optional.
 Availability zones may also be semi-randomised in their naming to aid in evenly distributing load across cloud infrastructure.
 Zone naming is consistent within cloud accounts, though.
+Cloud providers may also provide zone IDs which are consistent between accounts as an alternative.
 Co-locating within a zone can be beneficial to performance.
-But this is only possible if a client knows it is within the same account as the server.
+But this is only possible if a client knows it is within the same physical zone as the server.
-It must, then, be possible for a client to either use or ignore availability zone based on whether it is within the same cloud account.
+It must, then, be possible for a client to either use or ignore availability zone based on whether it can be certain it is co-located physically.
 This gives us provider, region, and availability zone as the important information that can be used to signal the location of storage.

 In addition to location, storage type is important for inferring the properties of the storage.